-In the opinion of the Directors, the financial statements set out on pages 45 to 162 are drawn up in accordance with Malaysian Financial Reporting Standards, International Financial Reporting Standards and the requirements of the Companies Act 2016 in Malaysia so as to give a true and fair view of the financial position of the Bank as at 31 March 2023 and of its financial performance and cash flows for the financial year then ended.
+In the opinion of the Directors, the financial statements set out on pages 46 to 166 are drawn up in accordance with MFRS Accounting Standards as issued by the Malaysian Accounting Standards Board, IFRS Accounting Standards as issued by the International Accounting Standards Board and the requirements of the Companies Act 2016 in Malaysia so as to give a true and fair view of the financial position of the Bank as at 31 March 2024 and of its financial performance and cash flows for the financial year then ended.

+the financial year then ended.

 Signed on behalf of the Board of Directors in accordance with a resolution of the Directors:

 [Signed]

 Dato' Wan Mohd Fadzmi Bin Che Wan Othman Fadzilah

 Director

 [Signed]

-Tan Kim Seng
+Lo Nyen Khing

 Director

 Kuala Lumpur

-Date: 4 September 2023
+radia Editipal